cajuncoding/GraphQL.RepoDB/README.md

 - At the same time I want to use as much of the existing functionality of HotChocolate for dynamically generating schema elements, arguments, etc. for Sorting, Paging, etc.
   - I do not want to have to create more code/classes/ceremonial elements than necessary.
-- And as a critical benefit, all pre-processed result extensions should not interfere with existing out-of-the-box functionality except when we explicitly want it to (via our Decorators and Conventions);
+- And as a critical benefit, all resolver processed result extensions should not interfere with existing out-of-the-box functionality except when we explicitly want it to (via our Decorators and Conventions);
   - Otherwise in all other cases the original HotChocolate behavior should work as expected - correctly processing both IQueryable & IEnumerable results.